thallada/icosahedron/README.md

 2. 1 32 bit unsigned integer specifying the number of triangles (`T`)
 3. `V` * 3 number of 32 bit floats for every vertex's x, y, and z coordinate
 4. `V` * 3 number of 32 bit floats for the normals of every vertex
-5. `V` * 3 number of 32 bit floats for the color of every vertex component
+5. `V` * 3 number of 32 bit floats for the color of every vertex
 6. `T` * 3 number of 32 bit unsigned integers for the 3 indices into the vertex array that make every triangle